 This gallery of succulent-topped pumpkin design ideas are mostly by Laura Eubanks of Design for Serenity, who pioneered the concept in 2011.
 It caught on immediately, becoming as popular for fall decor as wreaths are for the holidays.
 After several years of making pumpkins for sale, Laura now devotes her time to designing in-ground gardens.

-Use these examples to inspire your own creativity and designs.
+Here are some examples to help you create your own designs.
 Have fun!

 I'll post more pumpkin photos as I run across interesting, eye-catching and innovative ones, so be sure to check back. -- Debra

 Related info on this site: